natesworksdev/Ryujinx/CONTRIBUTING.md

 If the CI build fails for any reason, the PR actions tab should be consulted for further information on the failure.
 There are a few usual suspects for such a failure:
 * `dotnet format` has not been run on the PR and has outstanding stylistic issues.
 * There is an error within the PR that fails a test or errors the compiler.
-* Random failure of the workflow can ocassionally result in a CI failure.
+* Random failure of the workflow can occasionally result in a CI failure.
 In this scenario a maintainer will manually restart the job.

 ### PR Feedback